Home ยป Blog ยป Decorating

 4. Add Scent

-Spritz a little bit of floral perfume or essential oil on your artificial flowers to even fake the scent of real ones.
-Our noses might convince us they’re the real thing.
+Spritz a little bit of floral perfume or essential oil on your silk flowers to even fake the scent of real ones.
+It’s the perfect way to convince our noses that they might be the real thing.

 fake flowers that look real